 SaaS eCommerce platforms are fully hosted by the provider of the software and can be accessed through a web browser.
-Most of the popular platforms for online stores out there are SaaS eCommerce solutions.
+Most of the popular platforms for online shops out there are SaaS online solutions.
 These platforms are usually easier to set up and use but are also limited in their customization options.

 In general, beginners will find a SaaS eCommerce platform much easier to get started with.
-Not only is web hosting taken care of but so are other critical essentials like security, integrations, payment gateways, and intuitive shopping cart experiences.
+Not only is web hosting taken care of but so are other critical essentials like security, integrations and intuitive shopping cart experiences.

 You don’t need to worry about setting up any of these features.
 Just load your products, design your brand and start selling!

-However, big brands with experienced developers can also benefit from SaaS eCommerce solutions.
+However, big brands with experienced developers can also benefit from SaaS online solutions.
 It really just depends on what functionality your store will need and how much customizability you think you’ll require.

 Many open-source platforms require intermediate to advanced technical skills to set up and maintain on an ongoing basis.
 That’s why businesses with bigger technical budgets usually prefer them.

-If you want the best of both worlds, we looked at a range of beginner-friendly open source eCommerce solutions and enterprise SaaS solutions for your eCommerce business too!
+If you want the best of both worlds, we looked at a range of beginner-friendly open-source eCommerce platform and enterprise SaaS solutions for your eCommerce business too!